UWDIRECT/DSMCER-HW4-template/README.md

 Like Dave explained - comments in python (using # in a code cell - or just adding a markdown cell) is critical so I can follow your work.
 You can't really over-comment things.

-### A Note about collaboration

-My expectation is that everything you type in a Python notebook is your own work.
-Any instances of "copy-paste" from the web or another person's notebook should be clearly cited.
-Of course you may look at examples but it is my strong preference that you refrain from copy-paste and type everything in.
-There is a learning reason for this, which I am happy to discuss in office hours or on slack.

-I will follow UW academic misconduct policy for any suspected instances of cheating on HW or projects.
-Any confirmed instance of cheating results in a zero on a HW assignment.
-Any 2nd confirmed instance of cheating results in a zero for the entire course grade.